rule

 Text 27

-The gopas, with each taking his own cows, then went out, with their belongings loaded on the wagons and the women, children and old people slowly following.
+The gopas each took their personal cows and left, with their belongings loaded on the wagons, and the women, children and old people slowly following.

 Text 28